 Sec.
 5.04.
 A member of a GHB shall recuse herself or himself if she or he has significant personal or professional associations with either party, and any member shall be excused with the concurrence of both the DAHR and the FGM, if either the grievant or the respondent objects for sufficient cause to that person's serving.
-If the DARR and the FGM disagree about excusing a GHB member, the issue shall be resolved by the Sr. Associate Dean for Faculty & Faculty Development, or if the Sr. Associate Dean for Faculty & Faculty Development is a respondent, by the Provost.
-A recused or excused Board member shall be replaced by using the same procedures application to the selection of that member.
+If the DAHR and the FGM disagree about excusing a GHB member, the issue shall be resolved by the ISR Director, or, if the ISR Director is a respondent, by the Provost.
+A recused or excused Board member shall be replaced by using the same procedure applicable to the selection of that member.